astronomer/docs/software/install-aws-standard.md

 To obtain a TLS certificate, complete one of the following setup options:

 * **Option 1:** Obtain a TLS certificate from Let's Encrypt.
-We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
+Astronomer recommends this option for smaller organizations where the DNS administrator and Kubernetes cluster administrator are the same person or on the same team.
 * **Option 2:** Request a TLS certificate from your organization's security team.
-We recommend this option for large organizations with their own protocols for generating TLS certificates.
+Astronomer recommends this option for large organizations with their own protocols for generating TLS certificates.

 ### Option 1: Create TLS certificates using Let's Encrypt